sfu-cosmo/MGCAMB_v4/README.md

 <img src="img/cls_mpk_consistency_max.png" width="750" title="MGCAMB consistency" />
 </p>

 For all  ``` GRtrans ``` times, the systematic maximum error is below 0.1%.
 This is achieved by delaying the time at which the Radiation Streaming Approximation (RSA) is switched on.
-The maximum error on the
+This slows down MGCAMB code with respect to the default CAMB code by a factor of two.

 ### Citing MGCAMB